Human Side of Work: A glimpse into the working lives of othersOct 21, 2021

 Help us grow the community of stories.
 What makes your work meaningful?
 How do you integrate work, life, and family?
 Submit a photo and tell us your story.
 We want to share it.

-Written by Amanda Kujawa, marketing and communications senior professional for the Center for Health, Work & Environment at the Colorado School of Public Health.
+Written by Amanda Kujawa, marketing and design manager for the Center for Health, Work & Environment at the Colorado School of Public Health.

 Human Side of Work was funded through a cooperative agreement (2 U19OH011227-06-00) with the Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health as part of one of ten national Centers of Excellence for Total Worker Health.